harrywang/streamlit-basics/README.md

 - `app.py`: streamlit app file
 - `Dockerfile` for docker deployment
 - `Procfile` and `setup.sh`: heroku deployment files - they must be in the root folder
-- `aws` folder: files used for AWS Fargate deployment using AWS CDK

 ## Streamlit Data and Model

 The data used in this repo is the [Titanic dataset from Kaggle](https://www.kaggle.com/c/titanic).
 The simple decision tree model is pre-trained using scikit-learn and is provided in `tree-clf.pickle` file.
-The related analysis code is the `app.ipynb` notebook.
-The code to load and visualize the data, make predictions, and present results using Streamlit is in `st-demo/app.py`
+The related analysis code is in the `app.ipynb` notebook.
+The code to load and visualize the data, make predictions, and present results using Streamlit is in `app.py`

 ## Run Demo Locally